Tools

 2 event budgets · 4 major · 3 recurring · 3 one-time donors

-Solar and Lunar are the Slingshot Duo: two agents sharing one data layer, reading both sides of the books, surfacing risks before you ask, modeling scenarios against live data, and drafting output shaped for the audience receiving it.
+Solar and Lunar share one data layer, reading both sides of the books, surfacing risks before you ask, modeling scenarios against live data, and drafting output shaped for the audience receiving it.
 Not chatbots bolted onto a dashboard.
 Agents wired into the data layer, doing the analytical and narrative work that used to require a finance director and a development director in the same room.
-Every added team member in the catalog builds from this pair.
 Not chatbots.
 Agents that do the work.
 Try them inside the demos.

 MIAgent Solar Agent